 - Steam: Steam removal of wallpaper combines the best of two worlds: water and heat.
 Even better, the water is dispensed as an ultra-fine mist.
 This technique can be highly effective on wallpaper that is difficult to remove.
 As with the other techniques, you must first perforate the paper with the scorer.

 One negative is that steam removal entails the purchase of a steamer.
 Unlike other tools, wallpaper steamers have little use in other home applications once the wallpaper project is finished.

 Wallpaper Removal Tools

 - Wallpaper Scorer: Whatever technique you use, one theme is common to all–the wallpaper must first be lightly punctured before removal can begin.
-Do not use a utility knife or razor blade, as proper depth is nearly impossible to maintain.
+Do not use a utility knife or razor blade, as the proper depth is nearly impossible to maintain.
 Instead, purchase an inexpensive ($7 to $10) wallpaper scorer, such as the Zinsser PaperTiger or the Piranha Scoring Tool.
 Wallpaper scorers come in two types: roller or blade.
 Pricier but recommended, roller models have spiked wheels which puncture the wallpaper with hundreds of tiny holes.
 Cheaper blade-based models slice lines, not holes, into the wallpaper.